 Finally, to increase customer loyalty and engagement, Google also gives buyers the ability to renew purchases with one click, or to access personalized recommendations.

-With Google Shopping Actions, Google pays itself based on Cost-per-Sale (CPS) instead of Cost-per-Click (CPC) as is the case with Google Shopping.
+With Google Shopping Actions (Buy with Google), Google pays itself based on Cost-per-Sale (CPS) instead of Cost-per-Click (CPC) as is the case with Google Shopping.
 In the same way as marketplaces do with sellers, Google takes a commission from the vendors for each complete sale.

 With its new program, Google aims to grow far beyond offering simple comparisons, and explores new ways of selling and buying without having to leave its ecosystem.

 Are you a client and wish to know more about publicising your product catalogue on Google Shopping?
 Visit our Help Center.